djhackersdev/ddr-mame/README.md

 Currently, Linux only.
 Ubuntu 16.04 and 18.04 work fine and are tested to be compatible runtime environments with the platform independent builds created by the docker build containers.

+You can use [pumpos](https://dev.s-ul.eu/hackitup/pumpos) as a base and deploy the distribution packages to an empty and bootable installation.

+A solution ~~copy-pasted from pumpos~~ similar to pumpos will be worked on when the higher priority issues of this project are resolved.

 ## ddr-mame
 Refer to the [readme](ddr-mame/README.md).